Hardwood Flooring Cost Overview

 In addition to style and beauty, hardwood floors offer many benefits for homeowners.
 These include:

-• Easy to clean.
-Like concrete floors, hardwood floors are easy to maintain.
+- Easy to clean.
+Like concrete floors, hardwood floors are relatively easy to maintain.
 Sweeping or vacuuming removes daily dust and dander, while regular damp mopping with a wood floor cleaner can remove any built-up grime or stains.
-Some hardwood flooring shows streaks, so you may have to use a dry towel after mopping.
+Some hardwood flooring shows streaks, so you may want to follow up with a dry towel after mopping.

-• Long-Lasting.
-We mentioned above about hardwood’s durability ratings.
-There’s a reason why many homes on state historic registers still have their original flooring – hardwood lasts.
+- Long-lasting.
+With proper care and appropriate species selection, hardwood floors can last for decades.
+There’s a reason why many homes on state historic registers still have their original flooring.
 To achieve the optimal lifespan, make sure to care for your hardwood floors routinely.

-• Hypoallergenic.
-Wood doesn’t trap dust, dirt, dander and similar allergens.
-So long as you routinely clean your floors, you can enjoy fewer allergens present in your home.
+- Hypoallergenic.
+Wood doesn’t trap dust, dirt, dander, and similar allergens the way carpet can.
+So long as you routinely clean your floors, you can enjoy fewer allergens circulating in your home.

-• Value.
+- Value.
 Wood floors are an excellent investment.
-On average, homeowners can expect to recover between 70 to 80 percent of their original investment, as well as appeal to a wider range of potential buyers during resale.
+Industry estimates suggest homeowners can often recover around 70% to 80% of their original investment at resale, and hardwood can help a home sell faster and appeal to a wider range of potential buyers.

 Disadvantages